-Chart 6.28: Market share of IT Hardware by key players, by volume, in %, India, Q1 FY22 infrastructure (to service work from home and online B2B dealings).
+In FY21, demand for IT hardware increased as a result of work-from-home opportunities and the need to be connected remotely.
+Individuals purchased computers and tablets; businesses invested in data centre infrastructure (to service work from home and online B2B dealings).
 IT/computer hardware is a highly competitive market both globally and in India.
 The market's leading players include Dell Technologies, HP, and Lenovo, which collectively hold 74% of the market and are increasing their shipments year over year.
-The other key players include Acer, Apple, Asus among others.
+The other key players include Acer, Apple and Asus among others.